NVIDIA/spark-rapids/docs/get-started/getting-started-alluxio.md

 automatically when finding them from the input path in the Spark driver.
 This feature requires the node running Spark driver has Alluxio installed, which means the node is also the master of Alluxio cluster.
 It will use `alluxio fs mount` command to mount the buckets in Alluxio.
+And the uid used to run the Spark application can run alluxio command.
+For example, the uid of Spark application is as same as the uid of Alluxio service or the uid of Spark application can use `su alluxio_uid` to run alluxio command.

 To enable the Alluxio auto mount feature, the simplest way is only to enable it by below config without setting `spark.rapids.alluxio.pathsToReplace`, which takes precedence over auto mount feature.